Culture and positive psychology: Overview

 Research shows that cultural factors affect notions of perceived happiness.
 Cultural psychologist Richard Shweder argues that these factors help shape what people deem is good, moral, and virtuous.
-The current general literature discusses positive psychology into two categories: Western and Eastern.
+The current general literature discusses positive psychology in two categories: Western and Eastern.
 Westerners seek rewards on more of a physical plane, while Easterners seek to transcend the physical plane to a spiritual one.
 Western literature generally stresses autonomy, individuality, and personal satisfaction, while Eastern work generally focuses on harmony, collective cooperation, and group satisfaction.

 Despite cultural differences in many concepts of interest to positive psychology, the overwhelming majority of intervention studies are conducted using samples drawn from Western cultures.

 Recent studies show that happiness is a relatively new concept of positive psychology and that the meaning behind positive psychology is more complex than once thought.
 For the purpose of study, happiness was broken down into two different factors: endogenic and exogenic.
 Despite the influence of exogenic factors on an individual's happiness, endogenic factors have been proven to form the foundations of happiness.
-With these new findings, researchers broke down the biological foundations into several categories in order to further understand how endogenic factors play a role on an individual's happiness.
+With these new findings, researchers broke down the biological foundations into several categories in order to further understand how endogenic factors play a role in an individual's happiness.
 The categories researchers selected to examine were genetics, endocrine glands, hormones, physical health, brain and neurotransmitters, typology, and attractiveness.
 It is also important to note the studies that have been done on twins to help determine what might cause happiness.
-A study between two twins found that 35-50 percent of happiness can be related to genetic factors.
+A study between two twins found that 35–50 percent of happiness can be related to genetic factors.
 Studying happiness can better help one understand the impact of positive psychology.